astronge/guitar-explorer/README.md

 ## Getting This to Work Locally
 ### Setting Up Firebase
-In order to run this locally, you would need to create a new Firebase repository called "guitars".
-You then would have to make two further changes:
+In order to run this locally, you would need to create a new Firebase collection called "guitars".
+You then would have to make two changes to the project:
 1. Update the guitars-firebase.json file located in the guitar_scraper folder.
 Adding your [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) credentials will allow the data pusher to access the Firestore database.
 2. Update index.html in the guitar_explorer folder to include your [personal configs](https://firebase.google.com/docs/web/setup?authuser=0) to initialize Firebase.
 This will allow data to be pulled from Firebase.

 ### Getting Fresh Data
 To initiate the scrape/clean/push process, execute run_pipeline.py.
-Note that while the clean and push processes run fairly quickly, the scrape portion takes quite some time, mostly due to sleeping a bit between each request.
+Note that while the clean and push processes run fairly quickly, the scrape portion takes quite some time (mostly due to sleeping a bit between each request).